 - Encourage and participate in carpooling to and from holiday celebrations. - If driving long distances, be sure to check the air in your tires to achieve optimal gas mileage while traveling. - If flying, consider offsetting the carbon emissions of your flight.
-Visit http://www.e-bluehorizons.com/ for more information. - If you will be away from home or the office for long periods of time, remember to set your thermostat to a lower temperature or program the vacation setting on your programmable thermostat. - While you are on vacation turn down your electric and gas water heaters to conserve energy and gas.
+Helpful information can be found through Terrapass.com, carbonfund.org, myclimate.org, and nativeenergy.com. - If you will be away from home or the office for long periods of time, remember to set your thermostat to a lower temperature or program the vacation setting on your programmable thermostat. - While you are on vacation turn down your electric and gas water heaters to conserve energy and gas.